salt-extensions/saltext-vault/docs/ref/configuration.md

 :::{vconf} cache:backend
 :::
 #### backend
 The cache backend in use.
-Defaults to `session`, which will store the Vault configuration in memory only for that specific Salt run.
+Defaults to `session`, which stores the Vault configuration in memory only for that specific Salt run.
-`disk`/`file`/`localfs` will force using the localfs driver, regardless of configured minion data cache.
+`disk`/`file`/`localfs` force using the localfs driver, regardless of configured minion data cache.
-Setting this to anything else will use the default configured cache for minion data ({conf_master}`cache <cache>`), by default the local filesystem as well.
+Setting this to anything else uses the default configured cache for minion data ({conf_master}`cache <cache>`), by default the local filesystem as well.